Cubix1729/logicalpy/README.md

  - The implementation of a Hilbert-style proof system
  - Automated theorem proving with the resolution procedure

-The library also supports LaTex code generation for most of its functionalities.
+The library also supports LaTeX code generation for most of its functionalities.

 For the complete documentation, see [https://cubix1729.github.io/logicalpy/](https://cubix1729.github.io/logicalpy/).